ZhelunChen/HILFT-ASHP-DEMO/README.md

 - `data.csv`: Official dataset.
 Refer to [metadata](assets/metadata.csv) for data point definitions.
 - `raw.mat`: Raw HIL simulation data.

-See `assets/ashp_brick.ttl` for the Brick model that represents the data points and their relationships.
-The following figure shows the data point relationships created under the Brick model.
+See [assets/ashp_brick.ttl](assets/ashp_brick.ttl) and [assets/ashp_brick_denocc.ttl](assets/ashp_brick_denocc.ttl) for the Brick models that represent the data points and their relationships.
+Specifically, the `_denocc` version is associated with the data tested under the dense occupancy `DenOcc` scenario.
+The following figure shows the data point relationships created under the Brick models.

 ![The Schematic Diagram of the ASHP Brick Model](assets/ashp_brick_diagram.jpg)